Hakeem Jeffries: Early years in Congress (2013–2018)

 On April 11, 2013, Jeffries introduced the Prison Ship Martyrs' Monument Preservation Act (H.R.
 1501; 113th Congress).
 The bill would direct the secretary of the interior to study the suitability and feasibility of designating the Prison Ship Martyrs' Monument in Fort Greene Park in Brooklyn as a unit of the National Park System (NPS).
 Jeffries said, "as one of America's largest revolutionary war burial sites and in tribute to the patriots that lost their lives fighting for our nation's independence, this monument deserves to be considered as a unit of the National Park Service."
 On April 28, 2014, the Prison Ship Martyrs's Monument Preservation Act was passed by the House.

-On July 15, 2014, Jeffries, who in private practice addressed intellectual property issues, introduced the To establish the Law School Clinic Certification Program of the United States Patent and Trademark Office (H.R.
-5108; 113th Congress), which would establish the Law School Clinic Certification Program of the United States Patent and Trademark Office (USPTO) to be available to accredited law schools for the ten-year period after enactment of the Act.
+On July 15, 2014, Jeffries, who in private practice addressed intellectual property issues, introduced H.R.
+5108, which would establish the Law School Clinic Certification Program of the United States Patent and Trademark Office (USPTO) to be available to accredited law schools for the ten-year period after enactment of the Act.

 In 2015, Jeffries led the effort to pass the Slain Officer Family Support Act, which extended the tax deadline for people making donations to organizations supporting the families of deceased NYPD detectives Wenjian Liu and Rafael Ramos.
 The families of the officers, who had been killed in their patrol car on December 20, 2014, in the Bedford-Stuyvesant section of Jeffries's district, had been the recipients of charitable fundraising.
 Before the law's enactment, people would have had to make those contributions by December 31, 2014, to qualify for a tax deduction in connection with taxes filed in 2015.
 With the change, contributions made until April 15, 2015, were deductible.
 President Obama signed the bill into law on April 1, 2015.

-In 2015, prominent African-American pastors called for Jeffries to step into the 2017 Democratic primary for mayor against Bill de Blasio.
+In 2015, prominent African-American pastors called for Jeffries to step into the 2017 Democratic primary for mayor of New York City against Bill de Blasio.
 Jeffries said he had "no interest" and wished to remain a member of Congress.

 On May 22, 2018, the U.S. House of Representatives passed the bipartisan First Step Act by a 358–36 vote with Jeffries as a key sponsor.
 The bill was the bipartisan product of Jeffries and Representative Doug Collins.
 President Trump signed it into law on December 21, 2018.
 It eased mandatory minimum federal sentences, expanded early releases, and ended some draconian practices, such as the shackling of women inmates giving birth.

 Jeffries also played a key role in the House passage of the bipartisan Music Modernization Act, which became law in 2018.
 Again, he teamed up with Collins in a bipartisan manner to introduce and pass this law.

 Among the practices Jeffries continued from his time in the Assembly in Congress is Summer at the Subway, rebranded as "Congress on Your Corner", offering outdoor evening office hours from June through August near subway stations that allow him to connect and hear constituents' concerns firsthand.